Vonng/pigsty/docs/c-config.md

 | **C**luster | Cluster | Medium | Consistent within the same set of **clusters** | `all.children.<cls>.vars.xxx` |
 | **I**nstance | Instance | High | Finest Granularity of Configuration Hierarchy | `all.children.<cls>.hosts.<ins>.xxx` |

-Not all configuration items are **suitable** for use at all levels.
+Not all config entries are **suitable** for use at all levels.
 For example, infrastructure parameters will usually only be defined in the **global** configuration, database instance labels, roles, load balancing weights, etc. can only be configured at the **instance** level, and some operational options can only be provided using command line parameters (e.g. the name of the database to be created).
-For details and scope of configuration items, please refer to the [list of configuration items](v-config. md# list of configuration items).
+For details and scope of config entries, please refer to the [list of config entries](v-config.md#config-entries).

 ### Defaults and Overwrite

-In addition to the three types of configuration granularity in the configuration file, there are two additional levels of priority in the Pigsty configuration items: default value pocketing and command line parameter forced override.
+In addition to the three types of configuration granularity in the configuration file, there are two additional levels of priority in the Pigsty config entries: default value pocketing and command line parameter forced override.

 * **Default**: When a configuration item does not appear at either the global/cluster/instance level, the default configuration item will be used.
-The default value has the lowest priority, and all configuration items have default values.
+The default value has the lowest priority, and all config entries have default values.
 The default parameters are defined in `roles/<role>/default/main.yml`.
-* **Parameters**: When the user passes in parameters via the command line, the configuration items specified by the parameters have the highest priority and will override all levels of configuration.
-Some configuration items can only be specified and used by means of command line arguments.
+* **Parameters**: When the user passes in parameters via the command line, the config entries specified by the parameters have the highest priority and will override all levels of configuration.
+Some config entries can only be specified and used by means of command line arguments.

 | hierarchy | source | priority | description | location |
 | :----------: | ---- | ------ | -------------------------- | ------------------------------------ |